The Arts are Everywhere at Bates

 The Bates Arts Society offers an online clearinghouse for student work in all media.

-Sharing the arts with the off-campus community is an abiding priority across the arts disciplines and programs at Bates.
+Sharing the arts with the off-campus community and participating in the local arts and culture scene are abiding priorities across the arts disciplines and programs at Bates.

 Not find what you are looking for?
 Click here to check out list of clubs and organizations on campus.
 Still coming up empty handed?
 Start a group of your own.
 Bates offers a wealth of resources and the opportunities are limitless.